Shandong Ruyi: 2001–2016

-2017–2019
+2017–2020

 In November 2017, the company offered to buy a 54% controlling stake of menswear supplier Bagir for $16.5 million, due to complete on 31 August 2018.
 In February 2018, Shandong Ruyi acquired a majority stake in the Swiss luxury fashion brand Bally from its parent company JAB Holding Company for an undisclosed sum.
 The closing of the operation is still suspended, however, since more than one year.
 At the time, Yafu Qiu was chairman of Shandong Ruyi Group.
 As of February 2018, British billionaire Sir Philip Green was considering selling his Arcadia company to Shandong Ruyi.
 As of 2017, Ruyi Group was the largest textile manufacturer in China.
 As of 2018, it was also in the top 20 in terms of revenues for luxury fashion groups.

 In 2019, it acquired Invista's Apparels & Advanced Textiles business for an undisclosed amount said to exceed $2 billion, adding products such as Lycra and Coolmax to its portfolio.
 The acquired business operates under the name of The Lycra Company.
 However, in 2022 ownership of The Lycra Company was transferred to an equity group that provided funds for its acquisition, after Shandong Ruyi defaulted on loan repayment terms.

+In 2020 Ruyi struggled because of debt and the COVID-19 pandemic.